1. Accueil

 Mark calculation method (including weighting of intermediary marks)

-In order to pass this course, you must get a final grade of at least 10 out of 20 points.
-The final grade is allocated as follows:
+To pass this course, you must achieve a final grade of at least 10 out of 20 points.
+The final grade consists of:

 Language(s) of evaluation